 - School Leaver Form (SLF) number

 Upon successful login, a student can change the password to a more secure login password.
 It is perhaps important to personalize the password.
-In orders words, choose a password that you can remember easily.
+In other words, choose a password that you can remember easily.

 Grade 12 Online Selection System